ProAccess/MakeMyHOAok/HOA Cert Program.md

 - establish standards for the [<abbr>COMPETENCE</abbr> training program](#competence_program).

-- establish a <abbr>COMPETENCE</abbr>-star-rating system for community association boards, derived from a formula that includes the percentage of its directors with a current certification as well as whether it is actively managed by a CCAM-certified manager.
+- establish a <abbr>COMPETENCE</abbr>-star-rating system for community association boards, derived from a formula that includes the percentage funding of reserves requirements, the proportion of directors with a current certification, whether it has committed to continuing training and legal oversight, as well as whether it is actively managed by a certified manager (a CACM in California).
 (See [Determination of community association COMPETENCE star rating](#star_rating_determination)</a>).

 - provide coordinating resources, including CE credit standards, for independent organizations, such as ECHO and CAI that already provide education for CID directors.
 This would enable such organizations to be approved and participate as partners in training, reducing or eliminating training burden for BCCAD.
 While BCCAD may create and administer training programs, it also would have the option of allowing training solely through such independent organizations should it determine they provide necessary training and accessibility to communities.